Money tip – Know your spending

 - You could use software like Quicken Personal Finance software I don’t use these programs so I can’t really comment on their functionality.

 - You could use online tools.
 One of the most well known is Mint.com which is now available in Canada.
 Tom Drake at MapleMoney is more familiar with Mint than I am so here’s a good interview with the Mint’s Aaron Patzer.

 - Lastly, you can use a spreadsheet.
 This has always been my approach so I thought I would share the version that I use.
 You can download it below.
 The document also has other versions that some of my clients and colleagues have used.

 My two cents

-It matters less which approach you use.
+It matters less about which approach you use.
 They all work.
 The key is to use one and stick with it.
-You goal over time is to keep track of your spending to the point where it becomes automatic or second nature.
-Develop this habit and it will be one of the most important financial habits to future financial success.
+Your goal over time is to keep track of your spending to the point where it becomes automatic or second nature.
+Develop this habit and it will be one of the most important financial habits for future financial success.